 Only in 1829, seven years after Shelley’s death, would Champollion decipher inscriptions at Ramses II’s Ramesseum, the inspiration for Shelley’s poem.

-Finally, back to the Wikipedia article on Shelley’s poem:
+Finally, back to the Wikipedia article (old version) on Shelley’s poem:

 The impact of the sonnet’s message comes from its double irony.

 The tyrant declares, “Look on my works, ye mighty, and despair!”